higersky/motd-templater/README.md

 1. Defining Custom Variables (Optional):

-    At the beginning of the template file, you can assign custom variables using shell commands.
+    At the beginning of the template file, you can assign custom variables with shell commands.
 Each assignment should be declared on a separate line.
 Here's an example:

     ```text
     @{